Puff Models

 - AIChE/CCPS.
 1999.
 Guidelines for Consequence Analysis of Chemical Releases.
 New York: American Institute of Chemical Engineers

-A gaussian puff model assumes the release is instantaneous, and all mass is concentrated in a single point.
+A simple gaussian puff model assumes the release is instantaneous, and all mass is concentrated in a single point.
 The cloud then disperses as it moves downwind with the concentration profile is given by a series of gaussians with dispersions $\sigma_x$, $\sigma_y$, and $\sigma_z$, which are found from correlations tabulated per stability class.
 Similarly to the plume model, a ground reflection term is included to correct for the fact that material cannot pass through the ground.

-\[c_{puff} = { m_i \over { (2 \pi)^{3/2} \sigma_x \sigma_y \sigma_z } } \exp \left( -\frac{1}{2} \left( {x - ut} \over \sigma_x \right)^2 \right) \exp \left( -\frac{1}{2} \left( {y} \over \sigma_y \right)^2 \right) \left[ \exp \left( -\frac{1}{2} \left( {z - h} \over \sigma_z \right)^2 \right) + \exp \left( -\frac{1}{2} \left( {z + h} \over \sigma_z \right)^2 \right)\right]\]
+\[c_{puff} = { m_i \over { (2 \pi)^{3/2} \sigma_x \sigma_y \sigma_z } } \exp \left( -\frac{1}{2} \left( {x - ut} \over \sigma_x \right)^2 \right) \exp \left( -\frac{1}{2} \left( {y} \over \sigma_y \right)^2 \right) \\ \left[ \exp \left( -\frac{1}{2} \left( {z - h} \over \sigma_z \right)^2 \right) + \exp \left( -\frac{1}{2} \left( {z + h} \over \sigma_z \right)^2 \right)\right]\]

 with